GZolovick/SS1100_Fall24_Final_Group3/README.md

 ## Q3: Generative AI:
 ACS: after making a functioning code framework that met project requirements, ChatGPT 4o suggestions were used to create a singular function that could be used as a console command to change the satellite orientation rather than making in-line changes to code itself.
 Full details and prompt given to ChatGPT notated at the beginning of adc_script_CHECKPLUS_v2.

+TCS: After writing the code, trying to run it, and getting several errors, I put it into ChatGPT with the prompt “Find the errors in this Python code”.
+I had to input the code into ChatGPT several times with the same prompt due to it not finding all the errors the first time or creating new errors.
+Once the code was working, I would put in back into ChatGPT to fix the errors I made while attempting to add more stuff to the code.

 ## Q4: Other Resources Used:
+TCS: a.
+I used Stack Overflow to learn how to create floats and to make sure I was doing the while loop correctly.
+I also used it to correct my f string because there were errors.

 ## Q5: Improvements for Future Iterations: